MySecureVaultCa/MySecureVault/README.md

 This repo here is offered as-is, with no guarantee whatsoever.
 If you only want to USE MySecureVault, you can visit https://mysecurevault.ca, which is hosted on my servers.

 ## Installation
-You can download the software and use it, but for the moment, the installation is undocumented.
-I can tell you that it is written in PHP with a MySQL 5.7 backend
+1. git clone https://github.com/MySecureVaultCa/MySecureVault/ to a folder you can share on your favorite php web server (Apache is preferred)
+2. Import the database schemas from https://github.com/MySecureVaultCa/MySecureVault/tree/main/dbSchema in 2 different databases on your MySQL server(s)
+3. Copy config.inc.php to config.php at the root, and modify the settings according to your setup
+4. Configure the config.php file
+5. Set $config['baseUrl'] to the URL with which you plan to access your MySecureVault instance, and make sure SSL is configured properly
-The database connection info and a whole bunch of settings can be set in the config.php file.
-Eventually, I will document it better.
+6. Set your database connection strings, mail server configuration and make sure all settings are OK in the config.php file
+7. Connect to the base URL, and create a first user certificate from the home page to start using MySecureVault.ca

 ## Enterprise functionalities
 At first, I did not develop MySecureVault to have auditing, RBAC, or other fancy discovery functionalities.
 I wanted to keep MySecureVault as secure and simple as possible.
 However, in the coming months, I plan to develop some business features for paid subscribers, like full action logging, device / user management, and remote password access through an API similar to Thycotic Secret Server.